icub-tech-iit/training-icub-superbuild-sandbox/README.md

 ## Prepare your system :gear:
 ### Env variables 🌐
-The operating system contained in the `icub-head`/`pc104` is tipically installed by IIT, for more information on it, please check the relevant documentation at https://icub-tech-iit.github.io/documentation/icub_operating_systems/pc104/icub-live/.
+The operating system contained in the `icub-head`/`pc104` is tipically installed by IIT(the images can be downloaded from [here](https://icub-tech-iit.github.io/documentation/icub_operating_systems/download/)), for more information on it, please check the relevant documentation at https://icub-tech-iit.github.io/documentation/icub_operating_systems/pc104/icub-live/.

 On this machine, in `/home/icub/.bashrc_iCub` a script containing several enviroment variables definitions is provided.
 If you want to  migrate to use